Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

 \section{Moduli spaces of planar polygonal linkages}

 We start by a short review of some results on polygonal linkages and their moduli spaces.

 A \textit{polygonal $n$-linkage} is a sequence of positive numbers $L=(l_1,\dots ,l_n)$.
 It should be interpreted as a collection of rigid bars of lengths $l_i$ joined consecutively in a chain by revolving joints.
-In the literature, it is sometimes called \textit{bar-and-joint mechanism}.
+In the literature, it is sometimes called \textit{ a closed chain}.